Bikeman868/Urchin/Urchin.Server.Shared/readme.md

 * Supports all JSON data types including arrays, strings, numbers, boolean and objects.
 * Sections of the configuration can be deserialized to object graphs with no setup.
 * Configuration can be stored in a file, or at a URI.
+* Configuration data can be decrypted using an application provided implementation.
 * Migration path from exiting .Net ConfigurationManager implementation.

 ## Server Features